poult-lab/daily-word/english_words_ learning.md

 screen vs monitor

 > “Screen” is a generic term for displays in all sorts of situations - the screen on a phone, a PC screen, a TV screen, an embedded display of some sort, a cinema or projector screen, etc. “Monitor” refers specifically to a computer peripheral that incorporates a screen.

-05.raise /reɪz/

-[v] She raised the gun and fired.

-"to lift or move sth to a higher level"

-[v] He raised himself up on one elbow."to move sth/sb/yourself to a vertical position"

-[v] to raise salaries/prices/taxes.

-"to increase the amount or level of sth"

-[v] If Jensen Huang mentioned that he was raising money all the time at the beginning of NVIDIA, it would likely refer to the early stages of the company's development.

-"to bring or collect money or people together; to manage to get or form sth"

-> They both mean "move up", but "raise" is usually used in an idiomatic/figurative way ("The sales were raised by 150%"), and "lift" is for when you are actually, literally moving a real thing up ("I lifted the box.").
-There is some overlap between the two, but not too much.